 Water systems and devices in underutilized or unoccupied buildings should be flushed to ensure stale water is removed and fresh water with disinfectant is available.
 This reestablishes water quality and prevents waterborne illness.
 It includes all water-using appliances, like ice machines and dishwashers, and all water treatment devices, such as filters and water softeners.
 See the documents below.
 For additional information, contact the Hillsborough Water Treatment Plant at 919-732-3621.

 During these challenging times, many of us are needing help or wanting to help.
 Orange County maintains a listing of resources available to the community on its COVID-19 Community Resources page.
 Below are some ways to help your community.
-Please remember that adhering to social distancing guidelines is the most important way you can support our community.
-See information regarding social distancing in the "informational resources" section on this page and on the COVID-19 Restrictions page.
+Please remember that adhering to COVID-19 safety measures is the most important way you can support our community.
+See information in the "informational resources" section on this page and on the COVID-19 Restrictions page.

 Orange County has expanded hours for people in housing crisis to talk with someone to get help.
 People in housing crisis can call the Housing Helpline at 919-245-2655 to talk with someone: